Ligier JS37

-The Ligier JS37 was a Formula One car designed by Frank Dernie and Gérard Ducarouge and built by the Ligier team for the 1992 Formula One season.
+The Ligier JS37 was a Formula One car designed by Frank Dernie and Gérard Ducarouge for use by the Ligier team in the 1992 Formula One World Championship.
 The car was powered by the Renault RS3 V10 engine and ran on Goodyear tyres.
+It was driven by Belgian Thierry Boutsen and Frenchman Érik Comas, both in their second season with the team.

-First raced in the South African Grand Prix, the JS37's best finish was two 5th places, one achieved by Erik Comas at the French Grand Prix and the other by his teammate Thierry Boutsen at the Australian Grand Prix.
+First raced in the South African Grand Prix, the JS37's best finish was two 5th places, one achieved by Comas at the French Grand Prix and the other by Boutsen at the Australian Grand Prix.

 Design and development

 For the 1992 season, team owner Guy Ligier secured the use of the Renault RS3 3.5 V10 engine, maintained by Mecachrome at a cost of $12 million.
 The team initially used the RS3B model, before being upgraded to a supply of RS3Cs later in the year, from the Hungarian Grand Prix onwards.
 The engine was rated as having 770 brake horsepower at 14,200 revolutions per minute.

 The chassis was designed by Frank Dernie, with some input from Gérard Ducarouge and using the aerodynamic research data and windtunnel model from the stillborn Reynard F1 project.
 The monocoque chassis was of carbon fibre and provided with a Ligier/Xtrac six-speed transverse gearbox.
 The JS37 was configured with double wishbone pushrod suspension having twin Bilstein dampers, front and rear.
 Brakes were by AP with Carbone Industrie pads.
 The steering was of a Ligier design and the car ran on Goodyear tyres.
 Its wheelbase was 2880 mm, the front track was 1800 mm while the rear track was 1680 mm.
 The capacity of the fuel tank was 220 L and fuel and oil was supplied by Elf.
 The overall weight of the car was 505 kg.

 Presented in a largely blue colour with white sidepods, the JS37 carried sponsorship from cigarette brand Gitanes Blondes, Loto Sportif and Elf.
 Although aesthetically pleasing, the JS37 was poor aerodynamically and needed to be revised during the season, as did the suspension.
 These changes helped improve the handling, the car otherwise performing poorly on bumpy circuits.